nadduli/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

+# The Project on 0x04.
+C - More functions, more nested loops

 File 0-isupper.c is a function that checks for uppercase character.
 File 1-isdigit.c is a function that checks for a digit (0 through 9).
 File 2-mul.c is a function that multiplies two integers.